Aadil101/viscosity-data-analysis/README.md

 SSr_b1b2 = SSr-SSr_b2
 ```

-extra\_sum\_squares\_x1: 3.4349231
+extra sum squares x<sub>1</sub>: 3.4349231

 ### Part (g)

--   Plot scatterplot matrix and scatter diagram in order to visualize
-    the data.
-Can you make any connection between the visualization of
-    data and the results you found in previous parts?
+-   Plot scatterplot matrix and scatter diagram in order to visualize the data.
+Can you make any connection between the visualization of data and the results you found in previous parts?
 Discuss.

 ``` r
 library("plot3D")